kumahq/kuma/docs/madr/decisions/026-meshgateway-targetref.md

 - Support `MeshGateway` as a `kind` but also `MeshGatewayListener` where `targetRef.listener` can be set
-- Support `MeshGateway` as a `kind` with the option of setting `targetRef.sectionName`
+- Support `MeshGateway` as a `kind` with the option of setting `targetRef.sectionName` to match a listener
+- Support `MeshGateway` as a `kind` with the option of setting `targetRef.tags` to match a listener

 ## Decision Outcome

-Chosen option: `MeshGateway` as `kind` with `targetRef.sectionName`
+Chosen option: `MeshGateway` as `kind` with `targetRef.tags`

 `targetRef.kind: MeshGateway` applies the policy to all `Dataplanes` matched by the matchers on the `MeshGateway` object and all listeners configured in the `MeshGateway`.
 It has the same semantics as `{ kind: MeshService, name:
 <kuma.io/service matched by the MeshGateway> }`

-Further specifying `sectionName`
-narrows this to a specific listener. `MeshGateway` listeners don't have explicit names but users can use a reserved tag to give them a canonical name that policies can match on.
-The Gateway API implementation uses the `gateways.kuma.io/listener-name` tag, for example, which we could reuse.
+Further specifying `tags` narrows this to specific listeners with matching tags.

 Given: